 The statutory duties include the need to provide for the collection of a minimum of four different waste streams for the purposes of recycling, these being paper, glass, metals and plastics.
-This includes the duty to recycle and/or compost more than 50 per cent of all household waste collected by 2020, the Council recycled/composted 45 per cent in 2020.
-It is likely that this figure will be increased to 65 per cent by 2030.

-An independent review of Waste services determined that there should be no changes to the core waste collection service until after the enactment of the Environment Bill around 2023 with the exception of the removal of the Saturday Freighter Services and consultation on the removal of the remaining local recycling centres due to misuse and contamination.
+An independent review of Waste services determined that there should be no changes to the core waste collection service until after the enactment of the Environment Bill around 2023.

-In addition, the Council is a national pilot for the Podback, coffee pod recycling scheme which will commence in May 2021 and run for a three-year period alongside the household general waste and garden and food waste collections.
+In addition, the Council is a national pilot for the Podback, coffee pod recycling scheme.